2025 Rules for a Foreigner Buying a House for Sale in Mauritius

 Can more than one investor get permanent residence from buying Mauritius Property for Sale?

-Yes, the concept of fractured ownership from more than one investor buying Mauritius property for sale became law in 2022.
+Yes, the concept of fractional ownership from more than one investor buying Mauritius property for sale became law in 2022.
 The rule is for when for example a husband and wife, or two business partners want to buy a Mauritius property for sale together.
 If they both invest at least USD 375,000 each into the Mauritius property for sale, then they both independently receive permanent residence.
 This is a very welcome change to encourage foreigners to invest in houses, apartments, and villas in Mauritius.
-This fractional ownership policy in Mauritius still stands true in 2023.
+This fractional ownership policy in Mauritius still stands true in 2025.

 What TBI Business Advisors can do for you: